Mindfulness meditation: 14 simple exercises to cultivate serenity

 Inner smile meditation

-- Smile at your heart: Imagine that you are sending a warm, loving smile to your heart.
-Visualize this smile enveloping your heart in a soft, comforting light.
+Bring your attention to your heart and imagine this kind smile radiating through your heart.
+Imagine sending a warm, loving smile to your heart.
+This smile can take the form of a white light.
+Visualize that smile enveloping your heart in a soft, comforting light.

-- Feel the warmth: Concentrate on the feeling of warmth and positivity that this inner smile generates within you.
+Now direct that smile towards your emotions and thoughts.
+Let this kind light ease any tension or worry.
+Accept your emotions with compassion.
+Focus on the feeling of warmth and positivity that this inner smile generates within you.
 Take a few moments to feel these feelings.

 Practicing mindfulness or how to meditate against stress?